mozilla/gecko-dev/toolkit/components/telemetry/docs/data/coverage-ping.rst

 This ping is not enabled by default.
 When enabled, a ping is generated a total of once per profile, as a diagnostic tool to determine whether Telemetry is working for users.

-This ping contains no client id and no environment data.
+This ping contains no client id, profile group id, and no environment data.

 You can find more background information in `this blog post <https://blog.mozilla.org/data/2018/08/20/effectively-measuring-search-in-firefox/>`_.